Creating and Running Symfony Projects

 Configuring the Web Server (ServBay Website)

-Open the ServBay control panel, go to the "Website" settings (or "Host" in older versions), and add a new website:
+Open the ServBay control panel, navigate to "Website" (or "Host" in older versions), and add a new site:

 My Symfony Dev Site

-. - Domain: Set a local development domain, such as
+. - Domain: Set a local development domain, e.g.,

 servbay-symfony-test.local

 .
-ServBay will automatically resolve this to your localhost. - Website Type: Select
+ServBay will automatically map it locally. - Website Type: Choose

 PHP

-. - PHP Version: Choose a PHP version compatible with your Symfony project; it's recommended to use ServBay's latest stable version, e.g.,
+. - PHP Version: Select a PHP version compatible with Symfony, preferably the latest stable one provided by ServBay, e.g.,

 8.3

 . - Website Root: This is crucial.
-For Symfony projects, the root must be set to the project's
+For Symfony, the website root must point to the project’s

 public/